PMUNOZ08/tvOS-vs-iOS/README.md

 The repository include:

 - Talk Slides.
+- Initial Project UIKit
+- Final Project UIKit
-- Initial Project
+- Initial Project  SwiftUI
-- Final Project
+- Final Project SwiftUI

 The sample project is a simple app that has several focus challenges focus management we can find when deloping for tvOS .
 It contains a Tabbar with three controllers: